19 Dec How to deal with friends, family, and co-workers while dieting

 “You on some health kick again?
 We’ll see how long this lasts..”

 Since you’re reading this, chances are you care about your health and fitness, at least a little bit.
 And since you care, chances are VERY HIGH that you’ve heard at least one of the aforementioned quotes.

 Hell, you might’ve even said one of those quotes at some point in your life.
-Which is forgivable if you’ve stopped, and if you haven’t⏤well, today is a great day to stop being a douchebag.
+Which is forgivable if you’ve stopped, and if you haven’t⏤well, today is a great day to stop.

 Nonetheless, dieting and making positive changes to your body is extremely difficult no matter what.
 But compound that with peer pressure from people around you and it makes a long-term transformation nearly impossible.

 UNLESS… you’re prepared.
 And that’s what I want to discuss today, especially because there’s no shortage of office parties, dinners out, and family gatherings during this time of year.

 Let’s dive in.

 Here’s 4 ways to shield yourself from shitty things people say to you while dieting

 *Quick disclaimer: The following is written assuming that you’re participating in healthy behavior.
 If you are over-exercising, or being far too restrictive with your diet, there is a good chance that people are worried about you and have valid concerns about your health, and that is a completely different topic.*

 1. Remember this quote: “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.” ⏤ Viktor Frankl